maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

   <img alt="Shows an illustrated sun in light mode and a moon with stars in dark mode." src="../manuals/AP_pipeline.png">
 </picture>

-The original [AlphaFold2-Multimer](https://github.com/google-deepmind/alphafold) protein complex prediction pipeline may be split into two steps: **(1)** the databases search step that generates Features and MSA for every individual protein sequence and **(2)** protein complex structure prediction itself.
-AlphaPulldown executes these steps as independent scripts which is more efficient for modeling a large number of protein complexes.
-Additionally, **(3)** AlphaPulldown provides two options for the downstream analysis of the resulting protein models.
+The original [AlphaFold-Multimer](https://github.com/google-deepmind/alphafold) protein complex prediction pipeline may be split into two steps: **(1)** the databases search step that generates Features and MSA for every individual protein sequence and **(2)** protein complex structure prediction itself.
+AlphaPulldown executes these steps as independent scripts, enhancing efficiency for modeling many protein complexes.
+Additionally, **(3)** AlphaPulldown  offers two options for downstream analysis of the resulting protein models.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="../manuals/AP_modes_dark.png">